 - Turn a blind eye to a hostile work environment.

 If you believe that your employer is violating labor laws, it is important that you contact an experienced Los Angeles employment attorney to obtain more information about your legal rights and options.

 What Actions Can You Take?

 First, stay calm and do not act out on your employer.
 If you have an employment contract, make sure you have a copy of it and become familiar with the conditions of the contract.
 Ask your employer or the human resources department about why you were terminated.
 Ask to view your personnel file.
 You have the right to do so.
 Request and negotiate a severance package.

-Kingsley and Kingsley has more nearly four decades of experience fighting for the rights of employees who have been mistreated, wronged and exploited.
-They are passionate in their pursuit for justice and fair compensation for our clients.
+At Kingsley & Kingsley Lawyers, we have more than four decades of experience fighting for the rights of employees who have been mistreated, wronged, and exploited.
+Our legal professionals are passionate in our pursuit for justice and fair compensation for our clients.

 If you believe your rights as an employee in California have been violated, call us today at (818) 239-7030 for a free consultation and comprehensive case evaluation.
 We can fight to protect your rights and help you secure the compensation you rightfully deserve.

 There are no comments for this post.
 Be the first and Add your Comment below.